rutvikk99/synapse/demos/module1/README.md

     You can access the dedicated SQL pool in the portal, as shown here, or from within Synapse Studio, as we'll show you in a bit.
 When you access a dedicated SQL pool in the portal, you have additional configurations and controls vs. what you find in Synapse Studio.
 Here are some of the common features you'll access through the portal:

     1. At the top of the window, we see **controls (1)** to pause, scale, restore, set a new restore point, and delete the pool.
-    2. Below, **Transparent data encryption (2)** is prominently displayed, letting us quickly see whether it is enabled to encrypt our databases, backups, and logs.
-    3. Next to that, we see the **Geo-backup (3)** option and whether it is enabled to backup once per day to a paired data center.
+    2. Below, with the **Features** tab **(2)** selected, we see the status of the security and recovery features **(3)** for the dedicated SQL pool. `Transparent data encryption` is prominently displayed, letting us quickly see whether it is enabled to encrypt our databases, backups, and logs.
+Next to that, we see the `Auditing` feature to track SQL pool events and write them to an audit log. `Azure Defender for SQL`, if enabled, helps detect potential security threats and anomalous activity.
+Finally, the `Geo-backup` feature enables backups once per day to a paired data center.
-    4. At the bottom of the Overview blade, we see metrics showing the **Data Warehousing Units (DWU) usage** and **Active and queued queries (4)**, allowing us to filter within different time ranges.
+    3. At the bottom of the Overview blade, we see metrics showing the **Data Warehousing Units (DWU) usage** and **Active and queued queries (4)**, allowing us to filter within different time ranges.
-    5. The left-hand menu includes some of these options, as well.
+    4. The left-hand menu includes some of these options, as well.
 It is here where you find the **Access control (IAM) (5)** settings to control access to the SQL pool, granted to users and services.

 4. Go back to the Synapse Workspace overview blade in the portal, then open the **Apache Spark pool**.